LACMTA/11ty-web-template/README.md

 After the script runs, you should have new USWDS assets in an ./assets/uswds directory, theme files in a ./_theme directory, and compiled CSS in the ./assets/uswds/css directory.

-Project-specific styles go in the `assets/css/styles.scss` file.

-Import that file into `_theme/_uswds-theme-custom-styles.scss`:
+Create a `styles.scss` file in the `assets/css/` directory and import that file into `_theme/_uswds-theme-custom-styles.scss`:

 ``` scss
 @import "../assets/css/styles.scss";
 ```

+Use this file for customizations to the USWDS.
 The gulpfile needs to point to it to watch for changes:

 ``` js
 uswds.paths.src.projectSass = './assets/css';